 A person convicted of any of these offenses must be sentenced to a term of imprisonment (in accordance with the term applicable to the particular offense) and a term of parole ineligibility which must be between one-third to one-half of the imposed sentence or three years, whichever is greater.
 The penalties increase if the convicted person was previously convicted of certain firearms offenses or if certain aggravating factors were present.

-If you are facing a weapons charge in New Jersey, it is in your best interest to enlist the assistance of an experienced Camden County criminal lawyer at the Law Offices of Thomas J. Gosse.
+If you are facing a weapons charge in New Jersey, it is in your best interest to enlist the assistance of an experienced Camden County criminal lawyer at the Law Office of Thomas J. Gosse.
 We understand the nuances of New Jersey gun law and will work to help you avoid jail time and get your charges reduced whenever possible.
 Our office is located in Haddon Heights, New Jersey and we represent those charged with weapons offenses throughout South Jersey.
 Contact us online or call us at 856-546-6600 or toll-free at 800-989-1575 to schedule a free consultation.